Patagonia Nine Trails Backpack 28L – Tested

 Capacity: 1709 cu in

 To keep the pack from wetting out and letting water saturate the pack in wet weather, the durable water repellent helps keep this pack dry.
-This is not a waterproof layer, but rather a fabric finish that sheds light rain and snow and allows the material to continue to breath.
-DWR’s are chemical rich and not environmentally friendly and with Patagonia’s commitment to the environment, they have come up with a new friendlier formula that will be used in it’s product starting in the fall of 2019.
+This is not a waterproof layer, but rather a fabric finish that sheds light rain and snow and allows the material to continue to breathe.
+DWR’s are chemical-rich and not environmentally friendly and with Patagonia’s commitment to the environment, they have come up with a new friendlier formula that will be used in its product starting in the fall of 2019.
 This pack missed the deadline, but I am sure that if it stays in the lineup, Patagonia will use it’s new DWR formula on the Nine Trails Backpack Line.

-The storage capacity on the Nine Trails lineup is 14L, 20L, 28L and 36L for unisex packs.
-The women’s specific versions includes 18L and 26L capacity options.
+The storage capacity on the Nine Trails lineup is 14L, 20L, 28L, and 36L for unisex packs.
+The women’s specific versions include 18L and 26L capacity options.
 Within the different liter capacities, each pack has two sizing options, S/M and L/XL.
 Larger sized packs typically have a little extra room, but I would never recommend sacrificing the fit for a little extra storage space.

 I tested out the 28L version in a L/XL size as I am 170lbs and 6’0 tall.
 I enjoy a little extra capacity for longer days where I need a little more food and gear, and also for winter activities where I need the extra room for bulkier clothing options.

 On the 28L pack, there is a main compartment that is designed to store most of your gear.
 While this is the largest compartment of the pack, I find it to somewhat limiting for larger items.
 It’s not a compartment in which you can dump all your gear.
 I found that it’s good for storing water, food, a jacket and an additional layer.